tynrare/ehhh/README.md

 # General

-v0.verylow
+`v0.verylow`

 My ongoing attempt to simplify web development.
-All my web code also will be live here.
+All my web code will also live here.

 Simple webpack dev server and folder/code strucrure for now.